sniperzik/myc/README.md

 		Press X to say_team C4 here with radio msg.
 		Write D in Console to easy disconnect from your current server.
 		Write MICON or MICOFF in Console to easy enable or disable microphone bind to a F key.
+		Write '.0' to '.9' to adjust your in-game volume.
 		Add Your Scripts in csgo/cfg/MyC_cfg/Engine_User.cfg

 	--- Configs status